Experience modern and contemporary art through a new lens at this free architectural wonder on the National Mall.

 The easiest way to get there is via Metrorail or Metrobus.
 The closest Metro stop is Smithsonian, on the Blue, Orange and Silver lines.
 The 32, 34 and 36 Metrobus routes will all take you to the National Mall.
 The museum is handicap-accessible.

 Of course, the Hirshhorn hosts in-depth exhibits outside of the realm of these series.
 You can always expect these exhibits to be edgy and innovative, highlighting artists and works that push the boundaries of what modern art can do.
-Keep an eye on current and upcoming exhibits as you plan your DC trip, as well as the museum’s regular programs, which include educational events, lectures and film screenings.
+Keep an eye on current and upcoming exhibits as you plan your DC trip, as well as the museum’s regular programs, which include educational events, free tours, lectures and film screenings.

 Although it’s easy to get caught up in what’s inside the Hirshhorn Museum, what’s outside of it is equally fascinating, as 197,000 square feet of total exhibition space is put to great use.
 Take some time to gaze at the museum’s architecture, a magnificent circular structure that is the perfect introduction to the forward-thinking creations found inside.

 The famed Sculpture Garden (which measures 1.3 acres and is sunk 6-14 feet below street level) and accompanying plaza feature works from multiple artists, displaying their achievements in an open area that is easy to navigate.
 One of Auguste Rodin’s most famous sculptures, entitled The Burghers of Calais, can be found here.
 Other popular works include Yoko Ono’s Wish Tree for Washington, DC and David Smith’s Cubi XII.
 The nearby courtyard area boasts a circular fountain that has also become a trademark of the Hirshhorn.

 And make sure you fit in a stop to the Museum Shop, which features a great selection of exhibition catalogues, DVDs, postcards, books, posters and CDs.